PCarpenter626/SMU_Bootcamp_Project-1/California Analysis README.md

 -  Is there a significant differnece in the average acres burned between counties?
 Dagim and Vanessa

 ## Project Goals & Methods
-- **Goal:** Clean and preprocess the data to enable statistical analysis and Determine if there is a statistically  significant difference in acres burned across different counties.
+- **Goals:** Clean and preprocess the data to enable statistical analysis and Determine if there is a statistically  significant difference in acres burned across different counties.

 - **Method:** Perform statistical testing and dissect and slice the cleaned DataFrame to calculate the total Acres Burned and the total Personnel Involved from the 10 counties.
 From there, we display the data in graphical form and draw a conclusion from the displayed Data.

   - **Data Cleaning:** Handling missing values, duplicates, and merging datasets